Pull-up resistor: Applications

 A pull-up resistor may be used when interfacing logic gates to inputs.
 For example, an input signal may be pulled by a resistor, then a switch or jumper strap can be used to connect that input to ground.
 This can be used for configuration information, to select options or for troubleshooting of a device.
+For a switch that is used to connect a circuit to ground, a pull-up resistor (connected between the circuit and VCC) ensures a well-defined voltage (i.e. VCC) when the switch is open.
+For a switch that is used to connect a circuit to VCC (e.g. if the switch is used to transmit a "high" signal when closed), a pull-down resistor connected between the circuit and ground ensures a well-defined ground voltage (i.e. logical low) across the remainder of the circuit when the switch is open.

 Pull-up resistors may be used at logic outputs where the logic device cannot source current such as open-collector TTL logic devices.
 Such outputs are used for driving external devices, for a wired-OR function in combinational logic, or for a simple way of driving a logic bus with multiple devices connected to it.

 Pull-up resistors may be discrete devices mounted on the same circuit board as the logic devices.
 Many microcontrollers intended for embedded control applications have internal, programmable pull-up resistors for logic inputs so that not many external components are needed.